ordinals/ord/docs/src/guides/reindexing.md

 Reindexing
 ==========

-Sometimes the `ord` database has to be reindexed, which means deleting the database and restarting the indexing process with either `ord index run` or `ord server`.
+Sometimes the `ord` database must be reindexed, which means deleting the database and restarting the indexing process with either `ord index run` or `ord server`.
 Reasons to reindex are: